jimburton/noughts-and-crosses/README.md

 Add the functionality to allow players to chat with each other during a game.
 On the server side, you need to edit the class `NACWebSocket`.
-Add a `MsgType` called `CHAT` and a clause to the switch statement in the `onMessage` handler that sends a message to the opponent.
+Add a `MsgType` called `CHAT` and a clause to the switch statement in the `onMessage` handler that sends a message to both opponents.
+Note the method `getOpponentSession`.
 You can expect the message to be stored in the `userMessage` field of the `Message` that arrives.
+(It is pretty inefficient to send the chat message back to the user who wrote it but treating both users in the same way makes the client side simpler.)

 On the client side, you will be adding code to the file `script.js` in the `resources` folder.
 Although you aren't expected to be a JavaScript expert, you should be able to work out how to